 The fourteenth President was Frank J. Schiro from Milwaukee.
 He was an assistant prosecutor and an aggressive litigator.
 During his term from 2011-2013, he helped expand membership and introduced a functioning business administrator to NIABA to manage the dues and correspondence of NIABA and create and distribute periodical newsletters to all members.

-Dino Mazzone from Montreal, Canada, became the next president from 2013-2015.
-He focused on expansion of membership and helped NIABA expand interaction with the Association of Lawyers of Italian Heritage in Canada.
+Dino Mazzone from Montreal, Canada, became the next president from 2013-2015 and the first non-American to hold the position.
+He focused on expansion of membership, renewed NIABA’s ties with California with the first NIABA Board meeting held in the State in many years and helped NIABA expand interaction with the lawyers of Italian heritage in Canada.

 The sixteenth President was Joseph Sena Jr. from White Plains, NY, serving 2015-2017.
 He is a great orator for NIABA and spoke generously at various meetings of local NIABA Chapters in the USA.
 He approved the first NIABA CLE program in Rome, Italy held in September 2015.

-Paul Finizio was elected the current President in 2017.
+Paul Finizio was President from 2017-2019.
 For many years he served as President of Il Circolo of Palm Beach and Board of NIABA.
 He expanded NIABA membership, particularly in Florida and Rome, Italy.
 He approved the second NIABA CLE program in Rome, Italy held in October 2017.

 Although not serving as president, Richard Caifano from Chicago was editor of the NIABA Newsletter for many years and served as historian.
 Frank Bruno was the "go to” lawyer in New Orleans and served as vice president for Southern Region.
 Joseph Albanese from New York was helpful in expansion with contacts to within the Little Italy community.
 Anthony Errico from New York was a "no-nonsense” lawyer who helped other lawyers make a decision to join NIABA.